Become a Safe Harbor for Victims of Emotional Abuse

 Among Christians, the first place most couples go for help when their marriage is in crisis is a pastor.
-Unfortunately, few couples receive the care they truly need to confront and address the harm caused by emotional abuse.
+Unfortunately, few couples receive the care they need to confront and address the harm caused by emotional abuse.

 There are two main reasons the church has not been a safe harbor for victims of emotional abuse:

-Part One: Identifying Emotional Abuse
+Part One: Understanding Emotional Abuse

-Part Two: Avoiding Secondary Abuse
+Part Two: Guarding Against Secondary Abuse

 In Part 2, we share with you the methods that we have found to be the most effective in confronting and addressing emotional abuse.
 You will learn how to utilize these same approaches to bring clarity and safety to an otherwise chaotic and destructive situation.
 We talk about secondary abuse and why this is such a rampant problem.